awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/auth_access_what-are-policies.md

 The following policy types, listed in order of frequency, can affect whether a request is authorized\.
 For more details, see [Policy types](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html#access_policy-types) in the *IAM User Guide*\.
 + **Identity\-based policies** – You can attach managed and inline policies to IAM identities \(users, groups to which users belong, and roles\)\.
 + **Resource\-based policies** – You can attach inline policies to resources in some AWS services\.
 The most common examples of resource\-based policies are Amazon S3 bucket policies and IAM role trust policies\.
-AWS Elemental MediaConvert does not support resource\-based policies\.
+MediaConvert does not support resource\-based policies\.
 + **Organizations SCPs** – You can use an AWS Organizations service control policy \(SCP\) to apply a permissions boundary to an AWS Organizations organization or organizational unit \(OU\)\.
 Those permissions are applied to all entities within the member accounts\.
 + **Access control lists \(ACLs\)** – You can use ACLs to control which principals can access a resource\.
 ACLs are similar to resource\-based policies, although they are the only policy type that does not use the JSON policy document structure\.
-AWS Elemental MediaConvert does not support ACLs\.
+MediaConvert does not support ACLs\.

 These policies types can be categorized as *permissions policies* or *permissions boundaries*\.
 + **Permissions policies** – You can attach permissions policies to a resource in AWS to define the permissions for that object\.
 Within a single account, AWS evaluates all permissions policies together\.
 Permissions policies are the most common policies\.
 You can use the following policy types as permissions policies: